tabler/tabler/pages/_docs/buttons.md

 ## Outline buttons

-In need of a button, but not the hefty background colors they bring?
-Replace the default modifier classes with the `.btn-outline-*` ones to remove all background images and colors on any button.
+Replace the default modifier class with the `.btn-outline-*` class, if you want to remove the colour and background of your button and give it a more subtle look.
+Outline buttons are perfect to use as secondary buttons, as they don't distract users from the main action.

 {% capture code %}
 {% for button in site.button-variants %}